-- A) Look a the price before making your decision? - B) Decide what the price would have to be to make your decision one way or the other, then look at the price.
+- A) Buy the shirt without bothering to look at the price? - B) Look at the price before making your decision? - C) Decide what the price would have to be to make your decision one way or the other, then look at the price.